The Taste of Lexington & Rockbridge County Restaurants

 At Razzbourne Farms Emily Hall operates what she describes as “a micro goat dairy and creamery.”
 From her small herd of La Mancha and Alpine goats she handcrafts goat cheese with delicate, melt-in-your-mouth flavors.
 A fourth-generation farmer, Hall has honed cheese recipes through what she calls “trial and error.”
 She currently produces one fresh, three ripened and one aged cheese.

 Among the addictive varieties: a spreadable chèvre, a ripened bloomy rind goat cheese with locally-grown truffles, and a semi-hard raw goat cheese bathed in Rockbridge Vineyard Syrah.
-The farm isn’t currently open to the public, but you can find Razzbourne Farms cheeses on local menus in downtown Lexington and for sale at Rockbridge Vineyard and Cattlemen’s Market.
+The farm isn’t currently open to the public, but you can find Razzbourne Farms cheeses at Rockbridge Vineyard and Cattlemen’s Market.

 Rockbridge Vineyard has been cultivating small-batch wines since 1992.